dataswift/HAT2.0/README.md

 you could change the HAT domain name, owner's email address or public/private keypair used by the HAT for its token operations

-### API

-API documentation can be found at [http://hub-of-all-things.github.io/doc/](http://hub-of-all-things.github.io/doc/)

-### Schema
-[HAT Database Schema](https://github.com/Hub-of-all-Things/hat-database-schema) has been split up into a separate project for easier reuse across different environments.

 ### Additional information

+- API documentation can be found at [http://hub-of-all-things.github.io/doc/](http://hub-of-all-things.github.io/doc/)
+- [HAT Database Schema](https://github.com/Hub-of-all-Things/hat-database-schema) has been split up into a separate project for easier reuse across different environments.
 - [Auto-generated Database interface for Slick](https://github.com/Hub-of-all-Things/HAT2.0/wiki/Auto-generated-Database-interface-for-Slick)

 ## License